- Code INTR1021

 This course seeks to understand peace and conflict by asking big questions about violence and confrontation in human societies.
 Students are introduced to the global wars which shape history on grand scales and to the local conflicts that persist in the background.
 We want to know: Why do we fight?
 What is conflict?
 Is conflict sometimes good?
 Who are insurgents?
 What is terrorism?
 How do we maintain memories of conflict?
 Is future conflict inevitable?
 We explore big questions through political science, strategic studies, international relations, anthropology, history, law, gender studies and psychology lenses.
 These specific disciplinary orientations, infused by insights from Asian and European traditions of thought, offer their own answers in the study of peace and conflict.
 Our approach in this course is integrative, interrogative and critical.
 We analyse the causes of war and conflict; the nature of security and strategic decision-making; the political drivers of international and sub-national conflicts; the use of technologies and tactics; and the public presentation of war and conflict.
 The regional orientation of this course—reflecting the Australian National University's strengths—is the Asia-Pacific region.
 The questions that we examine find some of their answers in East Asia, South Asia, Southeast Asia and the Pacific.
 To provide students with a robust foundation for further study, this course draws on the range of expertise that makes ANU the hub for the critical analysis of the big questions concerning war and conflict.
 It is appropriate for those who wish to develop knowledge of specific situations of peace and conflict, as well as for students who hope for a broad overview of the topic.

-3. Refined their personal interests and expertise in the field of war and conflict studies, and be able to clearly and persuasively showcase their knowledge by completing original research.
+- Refine their personal interests and expertise in the field of war and conflict studies, and be able to clearly and persuasively showcase their knowledge through written assessments.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.